Hi, I'm Jane

 My inner work on my own imposter syndrome and inner critic began when I turned 40.
 It was like a light went on in my head saying ‘stuff this’ (well, actually it was slightly more sweary, but, you know…); I don’t want to trudge through a life that is ‘fine’, I want to be at the helm of one that is extraordinary.
 I set about exploring how I could get that for myself and help other women to get curious about it too.

-Quiet the Hive represents the way in which women work as a community, hold so much for so many, are independent beings who are strongest in support of each other and how we need to quiet the hive in our mind – the constant buzz that is sometimes so tricky to manage.
-Through Quiet the Hive, I aim to inspire, energise and empower you to lead from every level and to make space for you and the life that you want.
+Quiet the Hive represents the way in which women work as a community, hold so much for so many, are independent beings who are strongest in support of each other and how we need to quiet the hive in our mind – the constant buzz that is sometimes so tricky to manage be that the inner critic, the mental load, or just the general busyness and expectation of a life of ‘shoulds’.
+Through Quiet the Hive,

 Why 'Quiet the Hive'?